 What is monkeypox?

-Monkeypox is caused by the monkeypox virus, which belongs to the same family of viruses as smallpox.
-The symptoms are similar to smallpox, but generally milder for monkeypox.
+The monkeypox virus belongs to the same family of viruses as smallpox.
+The symptoms are similar to smallpox, but generally milder.

 - Headache, muscle and back aches.